google/nomulus/db/README.md

     If an incremental file changes more than one schema element (table, index, or sequence), it MAY hit deadlocks when applied on sandbox/production where it'll be competing against live traffic that may also be locking said elements but in a different order.
-The `FlywayDeadlockTest` checks this risk for every new incremental file to be merged.
+The `FlywayDeadlockTest` checks for this risk for every new incremental file to be merged.
 Simply put, the test treats any of the following as a changed element, and raises an error if a new file has more than one changed elements:

     *   A schema element (table, index, or sequence) being altered.
-    *   The table on which an index is created synchronously (i.e., not with with the `concurrently` modifier).
+    *   The table on which an index is created without the `concurrently` modifier.
 Please refer to
         <a href="./src/test/java/google/registry/sql/flyway/FlywayDeadlockTest.java">
         the test class's javadoc</a> for more information.